H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 #### Description of Columns
 1. Type of data in the row (string/text).
-2. Timestamp of the gaze data used to identify the object fixated (unsigned int)
+2. Timestamp of the gaze data used to identify the fixated object (unsigned int)
-3. Name of the object fixated by the gaze, or Message (string/text).
+3. Name of the object fixated by the gaze, or Message received by EyeLink (string/text).

 [Can we re-arrange the columns to the following order:]